kunpai/AcadHASHIRU/README.md

 ## Usage

+To use the project, follow these steps:
+1. Install the required dependencies by running `pip install -r requirements.txt`.
+2. Start the application by running `python app.py`.
+This will launch a web interface where you can interact with the agents and tools.

+By default, on running `python app.py`, you would need to authenticate with Auth0.
+But, this can be overriden through the CLI argument `--no-auth` to skip authentication.

-To use the project, you need to:
+To use the project with additional tools and agents, you need to:

-1. Configure the budget in `src/manager/budget_manager.py`.
+1. Configure the budget in `src/tools/default_tools/agent_cost_manager.py`.
 2. Create tools and place them in the `src/tools/default_tools` or `src/tools/user_tools` directories.

 Please note that by default, we do provide a lot of pre-defined tools and agents, so you may not need to create your own tools unless you have specific requirements.

-3. By default, on running `python main.py`, you would need to authenticate with Auth0.
-But, this can be overriden through the CLI argument `--no-auth` to skip authentication.
+## Model Support
+The project supports the following language model integrations:
+- **Ollama**: Local model management and invocation.
+- **Gemini**: Cloud-based model management and invocation from Google.
+- **Groq**: Cloud-based model management and invocation from Groq.
+- **Lambda**: Cloud-based model management and invocation from Lambda Labs.

 ## Contributing